asimsinan/LLM-Research/Readme.md

 A curated list of papers on Large Language Models by year.
 I'll try to update the list if new papers are published.
-Let me know if I am missing important papers.
+Let me know if I am missing important papers or there are errors.
 ### To-do:
 * Sort by publication date.
 * Add keywords/categories
 ## 2017
-1. [**All the attention you need: Global-local, spatial-channel attention for image retrieval**](http://arxiv.org/pdf/2107.08000v1) by Chull Hwan Song, Hye Joo Han, Yannis Avrithis
+1. [**Attention is All You Need**]([http://arxiv.org/pdf/2107.08000v1](https://arxiv.org/pdf/1706.03762.pdf)) by Chull Hwan Song, Hye Joo Han, Yannis Avrithis

 	### Summary

-	We address representation learning for large-scale instance-level image retrieval.
-Apart from backbone, training pipelines and loss functions, popular approaches have focused on different spatial pooling and attention mechanisms, which are at the core of learning a powerful global image representation.
-There are different forms of attention according to the interaction of elements of the feature tensor (local and global) and the dimensions where it is applied (spatial and channel).
-Unfortunately, each study addresses only one or two forms of attention and applies it to different problems like classification, detection or retrieval.
-  We present global-local attention module (GLAM), which is attached at the end of a backbone network and incorporates all four forms of attention: local and global, spatial and channel.
-We obtain a new feature tensor and, by spatial pooling, we learn a powerful embedding for image retrieval.
-Focusing on global descriptors, we provide empirical evidence of the interaction of all forms of attention and improve the state of the art on standard benchmarks.
+	The dominant sequence transduction models are based on complex recurrent or convolutional neural networks that include an encoder and a decoder.
+The best performing models also connect the encoder and decoder through an attention mechanism.
+We propose a new simple network architecture, the Transformer, based solely on attention mechanisms, dispensing with recurrence and convolutions entirely.
+Experiments on two machine translation tasks show these models to be superior in quality while being more parallelizable and requiring significantly less time to train.
+Our model achieves 28.4 BLEU on the WMT 2014 English- to-German translation task, improving over the existing best results, including ensembles, by over 2 BLEU.
+On the WMT 2014 English-to-French translation task, our model establishes a new single-model state-of-the-art BLEU score of 41.8 after training for 3.5 days on eight GPUs, a small fraction of the training costs of the best models from the literature.
+We show that the Transformer generalizes well to other tasks by applying it successfully to English constituency parsing both with large and limited training data.

 ----